Cartwheeling through the air

 I’d dive into the blue ocean foam,

-I’d catch fish served as a Booby dish,
+I’d catch fish to served as a Booby dish,

 Oh, if I were a Blue Footed Booby,

-I’d stay away from the ships of man,
+I’d fly far from the ships of man,

 I’d do my best to avoid that pest,

-I’d stay out of the cook’s frying pan.
+I’d stay away from the cook’s frying pan.

 ©2010, Donald Harbour